 Also, other health professionals are members of a mind training group called Mindvalley University.

-A fascinating resource actually.
+It is a fascinating resource actually.
 I have an article on it here.

 But I digress… back to the present.